Samford Museum – Old fashioned family fun

 Family events at Samford Museum

 Each year, Samford Museum opens its doors to celebrate Australia Day on 26th January.
-The celebrations includes entertainment by local indigenous groups, re-enactments of the pioneering days and a display of vintage vehicles in the neighbouring John Scott Park.
+The celebrations include entertainment by local indigenous groups, re-enactments of the pioneering days and a display of vintage vehicles in the neighbouring John Scott Park.
 There’s also poets, singers, bands, costume dress-ups and a sausage sizzle.
-Special events are also held at the museum on ANZAC Day and Queensland Day.
+Special events are also held at the museum on ANZAC Day.

 Research your family history